kumardee78/chromeExtension-for-weatherApp/README.md

 ## Acknowledgement
-I would like to express my gratitude to everyone who contributed to the development of the "Commitments" sections of this L'Oréal website project.
+I would like to express my gratitude to everyone who contributed to the development of the Chrome Extension of WeatherApp project.

 ### Project Contirbutors:
 "Deepak kumar"